 - The vast majority of SweepStars work for the platform between 3 to 5 days a week, with 30% of SweepStars working in other homes outside of the platform (we of course fully support this, and many of this group initially joined our platform due to underemployment).

-- According to the Department of Labour and as of December 2017, minimum rates for domestic workers are R1,641 in rural areas and up to R2,545 in urban areas for 2018.
+- According to the Department of Labour and, as of December 2017, minimum rates for domestic workers are R1,641 in rural areas and up to R2,545 in urban areas for 2018.
 According to a BusinessTech study with over 6,000 respondents (https://businesstech.co.za/news/finance/227253/how-much-south-africans-are-paying-domestic-workers-in-2018/), the majority of South Africans who employ a domestic worker pay up to R3,500 per month.

 How does SweepSouth’s business model work?

 - SweepSouth retains 4% - 20% of the total booking fee to cover the costs of running the company.
-This includes the costs of insurance that covers all bookings, vetting and other onboarding, some transport costs, on-the-job support for SweepStars (in case of any emergencies), and business running costs like internal office staff, marketing, transaction and banking fees, software and technology, and telecoms and admin.
+This includes the costs of insurance that covers all bookings, vetting and other on-boarding, some transport costs, support for SweepStars (in case of any emergencies), and business running costs like internal office staff, marketing, transaction and banking fees, software and technology, and telecoms and admin.